panoply/syncify/examples/using-schema/readme.md

 Example usage of shared schema files in Syncify.
 Shared Schema allow you to isolate and re-use section schema in your themes.
 Shared Schema files use a `.schema` file extension and can be referenced (imported) into `{% schema %}` tags using a `$ref` key and `<file>.<prop>` reference.

-> It is highly recommended that you use the [VSCode Liquid](https://github.com/panoply/vscode-liquid) extension and take advantage of intelliSense capabilities for Shared Schema.

 <pre><code><strong>PASSWORD</strong>  →   <code>access</code>
 <strong>PREVIEW</strong>   →   <a href="https://syncify.myshopify.com?preview_theme_id=137588637937">https://syncify.myshopify.com?preview_theme_id=137588637937</a>
 </code></pre>